 By default, your iTunes Media folder is in your iTunes folder, and it contains all of your media files, including:

-- Items you imported from CDs.
+- Songs that you imported from CDs.

 - Any other items you added to iTunes, if you turned on "Copy files to iTunes Media folder when adding to library" in iTunes Preferences.